thebestprogrammerintheworld/Snake/README.md

 6. MAX7219 8x8 Matrix Display Module

 # Instructions of use
+1. download and install Snake library
-1. make the necessary connections on the breadboard as shown in the schematic
+2. make the necessary connections on the breadboard as shown in the schematic
-2. connect Arduino and PC with USB cable ( after connection you should see a snake moving across the LED matrix )
+3. connect Arduino and PC with USB cable ( after connection you should see a snake moving across the LED matrix )
-3. launch 8x8snake.exe on your PC, and enter what port is Arduino connected to (enter only the integer of the port, e.g. if the port is 'COM5', then enter '5')
+4. launch 8x8snake.exe on your PC, and enter what port is Arduino connected to (enter only the integer of the port, e.g. if the port is 'COM5', then enter '5')
-4. play!
+5. play!